cubesatlab/cubedos/samples/README.md

 + `PingPong`: A sample application that where two modules send messages back and forth indefinitely.
 It is the "Hello, World" application of message passing!
 We use this to evaluate rough performance and as a base for other, more interesting programs.

++ `PubSub`: A sample application that demonstrates the Publish/Subscribe server.

 + `STM32F4`: This folder contains a demonstration of CubedOS running on the STM32F4-discovery board.